microsoft/vscode-docs/docs/python/tutorial-fastapi.md

     <img src="images/fastapi-tutorial/devcontainers_python3.png" alt="Python 3 option selected in the Dev Container configuration files list." width="500"/>
 3. Select the default version.

-We can optionally install features to be included in the container.
-For this tutorial, we will install [Redis Server](https://github.com/itsmechlark/features/tree/main/src/redis-server), which is a community contributed feature that installs and adds the proper dev container set up for Redis.
+We can optionally install Features to be included in the container.
+For this tutorial, we will install [Redis Server](https://github.com/itsmechlark/features/tree/main/src/redis-server), which is a community contributed Feature that installs and adds the proper dev container set up for Redis.

 4. Select "Redis Server" as an additional feature to be installed, press "OK", and then select "Keep Defaults".
     <img src="images/fastapi-tutorial/devcontainers_redis_server_feature.png" alt="Redis Server option selected in the Dev Container configuration files list." width="500"/>